 As mandated by the state, when you register for Driver’s Ed. classroom you will automatically be registered for Behind the Wheel.
 The total cost of our program will be due upon registration.
 Out of district students or partial program costs will differ.
 Please contact the Community Ed. office for these situations.

-This 30 hour classroom program is offered 3 times a year: At mid/end of October, March and the first two weeks school is out in the summer.
+This 30 hour classroom program is offered 3 times a year: Fall, Spring and Summer.
 We try to work around sports schedules.
 Behind the wheel is in summer.
-We may take a few students in the spring and early fall.
+We may take a few BTW students in the spring and early fall.
 If you miss a scheduled time for your training and do not notify the instructor, there is a $40/hour fee for the missed time.

 You may register online-- once you register and pay, you will get a drop down form you will fill out and it will give you classroom dates to choose.
 Click on the Register Online tab at the left of this page to register online.
 We suggest the student be 15 when they take the class so when they go for their permit test the information is fresh in their minds.